WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 2. The second reason is that your movie was burned onto a type of DVD-RW disc that your Mac's DVD drive doesn't recognize.
 In this case, you can try burning your movie onto a DVD-R disc.

-3. If Mac DVD player doesn't permit all the discs you inserted, there is a good chance that something goes awry with the settings.
+3. If the Mac DVD player doesn't permit all the discs you inserted, there is a good chance that something goes awry with the settings.
 First, click the Apple Menu and go to System Preferences.
 Open the Finder > click Go in Finder's menu bar > Go to Folder.
 Click CDs & DVDs and navigate to the drop-down menu to the right of the words 'When you insert a video DVD' and select 'Open DVD Player'.

 Part 4.
 Mac DVD Player Says "Skipping over damaged area"

-Second, if Mac DVD Player says skipping over damaged area, but the disk is fine.
+Second, if Mac DVD Player says skipping over damaged areas, the disk is fine.
 It can be a damaged sector in the DVD caused by a copy protection meansure.
 In both cases, you can try to convert the damaged DVD to a playable format for Mac to avoid the errors.
 Learn how to fix scratched DVDs.

 Part 5.
 Mac DVD Player Stops Playing DVD Suddenly